Kentucky Laws on Property Disputes Between Neighbors

 Kentucky Right to Farm Laws

-All states have enacted laws that exempt farmers and other agricultural operators from complying with run-of-the-mill nuisance laws -- laws that restrict certain kinds of noisy activity like operation of heavy machinery, or prohibit the use of pesticides, for example.
+All states, including Kentucky, have enacted laws that exempt farmers and other agricultural operators from complying with ordinary nuisance laws (laws that, for example, restrict noisy activities like operation of heavy machinery during mowing or harvesting or prohibit the use of pesticides and herbicides).
 States vary as to how "farming" is defined and how long the agricultural operation must be in existence in order to get protection under right to farm statutes.
-Some states also list specific things (for example, odor, noise, or dust) that don't constitute a legal nuisance when they're a byproduct of farming or agricultural activity.
-You can find Kentucky's right to farm statute in the table below.
-(To learn more about right to farm statutes, see Nolo's article Rural Neighbors and the Right to Farm.)

 Kentucky Right to Farm Statute